cedar-policy/cedar-docs/docs/collections/_policies/level-validation.md

    - For each entity identifier in the *working set*
      - Lookup the corresponding entity data
      - Insert the entity data into the *slice*
-     - Insert into the *next working set* all entity identifier referenced by the attribute or tags in the *entity data*,
+     - Insert into the *next working set* all entity identifiers referenced by the attribute or tags in the *entity data*
    - Set the *working set* to be equal to the *next working set* and continue iteration

-At the end of the procedure, the *slice* now contains the final set of entity data contains all the entity data that could possibly be accessed by policies validated at level *n*.
+At the end of the procedure, the *slice* is now the final set of entity data, containing all the entity data that could possibly be accessed by policies validated at level *n*.

-## Limitations {#limitations}

-The slicing procedure selects all data for an entity, without considering how entities are used in any specific policies.
-If a particular attribute is never accessed by any policy, but is specified by the schema, level based entity slicing will always include that attribute.
-Similarly, it will always retrieve the set of ancestors for an entity even if the specific policies never use the `in` operator.

-Slicing at a level will always retrieve data for all entities reachable up to that level, even if the policies would validate at a lower level.
-To avoid fetching entity data that will never be accessed, be sure to validate policies at the lowest level you can.